 The EU General Data Protection Regulation (GDPR) will increase privacy for individuals and give regulatory authorities greater powers.

-VAC will be producing a series of briefings, starting with an introduction and leading to practical guidance for local organisations followed by a seminar in late 2017.
+VAC has produced a series of briefings, starting with an introduction and leading to practical guidance for local organisations and has run a series of workshops in Feb/March 2018.

 Data protection law will change from 25 May 2018, when the EU General Data Protection Regulation (GDPR) comes into force, giving enhanced protection of individuals’ data.